quantify-os/quantify-scheduler/docs/user_guide.md

 ## Introduction

-{mod}`quantify-scheduler` is a python module for writing quantum programs featuring a hybrid gate-pulse control model with explicit timing control.
+`quantify-scheduler` is a python module for writing quantum programs featuring a hybrid gate-pulse control model with explicit timing control.
 It extends the circuit model from quantum information processing by adding a pulse-level representation to operations defined at the gate-level, and the ability to specify timing constraints between operations.
 Thus, a user is able to mix gate- and pulse-level operations in a quantum circuit.

-In {mod}`quantify-scheduler`, both a quantum circuit consisting of gates and measurements and a timed sequence of control pulses are described as a {class}`.Schedule` .
+In `quantify-scheduler`, both a quantum circuit consisting of gates and measurements and a timed sequence of control pulses are described as a {class}`.Schedule` .
 The {class}`.Schedule` contains information on *when* operations should be performed.
 When adding operations to a schedule, one does not need to specify how to represent this {class}`.Operation` on all (both gate and pulse) abstraction levels.
 Instead, this information can be added later during {ref}`Compilation`.